Forcepoint/fp-pta-overview/initial_setup.md

 or at the very least, not Artifactory if that's possible.
-Keep in mind that every single developer workstation, every single VM, and every single docker container that interacts with one of these PTA provided systems will have to install the public certificate for your internal CA. Also likely, they'll have to install it in multiple places for each, as some applications manage their own cert store.
+Keep in mind that every single developer workstation, every single VM, and every single docker container that interacts with one of these PTA provided systems will have to install the public certificate for your internal CA. Also likely, they'll have to install it in multiple places for each, as some programs manage their own cert store.
 The $1000 spent for your Artifactory wildcard certificate from a public CA that's already trusted in most operating systems is $1000 very, very, very well spent.
 It will save your PTA admin and also your developers tons of headache.